deepsense-ai/seahorse/docs/deeplang_overview.md

 languages.

 ### Operations
 Operations are base building blocks for workflows.
-They serve mainly to produce new entities.
+Their purpose is to produce new entities.
-Each operation has $$n$$ input ports, $$m$$ output ports and configurable parameters.
+Each operation has $$n$$ input ports, $$m$$ output ports and a set of configurable parameters.
 Ports are indexed from $$0$$.
 In order to be executed, an operation needs one entity to be placed in each of its input ports.
-Additionally, all required parameters have to be filled.
+In addition, all required parameters have to be filled.
 When an operation is executed, it produces one entity for each of its output ports.
-It also can have some side effects (like logging or writing data to databases and filesystems), but it never modifies its input entities (as they are immutable).
+It also can perform side effects (like logging or writing data to databases and filesystems), but it never modifies its input entities (as they are immutable).